Car tax bands explained

 Expensive cars

-As of April 2018, VED for cars first registered after 1 April 2017 are not only be based on CO2 emissions but also the vehicle’s value when bought new.
+As of April 2018, VED for cars first registered after 1 April 2017 are not only based on CO2 emissions but also the vehicle’s value when bought new.

 VED from years 2-6 for vehicles registered after 1 April 2017 with a list price of more than £40,000 is: